About Us

 Our logo & goal

 Our logo symbolizes our goal.
 It embodies a compass that can point to different colors, symbolizing the different climate scenarios that we could reach tomorrow, based on the actions that we take today.
 The needle in the middle indicates to the light blue - a scenario without catastrophic climatic changes.
-You can also see four magnifying glasses representing the scientific and community approach of our project.
+You can also see four magnifying glasses representing the scientific and collaborative approach of our project.
 We all have to examine our own footprints and altogether take action to solve this global crisis.